KennaSecurity/eyeExtend-Connect/CiscoVM/README.md

 This App includes a license file.
 Please review the `license.txt` file included in the distribution.

 ### How it works
-Forescout Cisco VM App exports endpoints data to Cisco Vulnerability Management REST API.
+Forescout Cisco VM App exports endpoints' data to Cisco Vulnerability Management REST API.
 The app contains Policy template that controls the export process by applying Export or Reset actions.

 #### Export flow
-1. By default, the policy export data only for new endpoints or endpoints that were changed from the last export.
+1. By default, the policy exports data only for new endpoints or endpoints that were changed from the last export.
 By default, the recheck for the changed endpoints happens every day at 12 AM (Forescout Appliance time zone).
-2. If export for endpoint fails, the app retries an export in 10 minutes.
-If the export fails again, the app attempts reexport each 2 hours.
+2. If export for an endpoint fails, the app retries an export in 10 minutes.
+If the export fails again, the app attempts to reexport every 2 hours.
-3. In case if endpoint doesn't have any changes for the exported properties for 1 month, it's reexported.
+3. In case the endpoint doesn't have any changes for the exported properties for 1 month, it's reexported.
-4. Endpoints that have Exported and Unchanged state are also following daily recheck schedule.
-They are not moved to Pending state before the recheck to avoid redundant execution of Reset action.
+4. Endpoints that have Exported and Unchanged state are also following a daily recheck schedule.
+They are not moved to the Pending state before the recheck to avoid redundant execution of the Reset action.

 #### Exported properties mapping
 Forescout        | Cisco Vulnerability Management